-For six years now, the Mozo Experts Choice Awards have revealed the best banking, credit cards, insurance, energy providers and so much more.
-And for the first time, we bring data analysis together to crown Australia’s Best Online Grocery Service providers.
+For eight years now, the Mozo Experts Choice Awards have revealed the best banking products, credit cards, insurance companies and energy providers, as well as other household services like grocery delivery.
+For a second year, we’ve scoured the digital supermarket shelves and dug through data analysis to crown Australia’s Best Online Grocery Service providers.

-For details on how we crunched the numbers and determined the Online Grocery Service winners see our methodology report.
+For details on how we crunched the numbers and determined the winners see the 2021 Online Grocery Service methodology report.

-Mozo's judges compared the prices for a basket of 252 grocery items and found Woolworths came out cheaper overall.
-Items compared were a cross-section of the types of groceries households might purchase regularly, and included both big brand and home brand versions where equivalent products could be identified.
-Data was collected on 5 different dates and for 11 different locations including capital cities and major regional centres.
+Finding the cheapest online groceries can be a challenge.
+For this award category, Mozo's judges compared prices for a basket of 252 grocery items and found Woolworths came out cheaper overall.
+The goods represented a cross-section of groceries households might purchase regularly, and included both big brand and home brand versions where equivalent products could be identified.
+Our Experts collected data on 5 dates across 11 locations including capital cities and major regional centres.
 The prices were averaged, then combined into an annual grocery cost figure using published statistics on the spending patterns of the average Australian household.

-To find out which online grocery service offers the widest product range, the judges counted the number of different items available - including different varieties and different brands - across a sample of 11 product categories including fruit, cheese, bakery items and hair care.
-Woolworths decisively beat out its competition in almost every category.
+Having a wide selection of products to choose from is important when you’re shopping for particular brands or goods.
+To find out which online grocery service offers the widest product range, our Experts counted the number of different items available including different varieties and brands across 11 product categories.
+This included categories like fruit, cheese, bakery items, hair care and cleaning materials.
+Woolworths had a decisive advantage in almost every category.

-To find the best ordering experience, the judges considered how easily they could use the website to locate items, the amount of information about products and how it is displayed, and the range of payment options available.
-While the functionality offered by the two major national services was broadly similar, Woolworths edged ahead in several key areas including an extra payment option, another way to filter search results, and smarter sorting.
+Finding an online grocery provider that offers a seamless user experience from the start of your shop to checkout is a major factor to consider for Aussies buying groceries online.
+To find the best ordering experience, the judges considered how easily they could use the website to locate items, the amount of information about products and how it’s displayed, and the range of payment options available.
+While the functionality offered by the two major national services was broadly similar, Woolworths edged ahead in several key areas by having an extra payment option, another way to filter search results and smarter sorting.

 You want to get your groceries delivered with the most convenience for the least cost.
-The judges assessed the cost of delivery, but also the level of choice and control offered to customers.
-They found Woolworths as offering a superior delivery service based on cost and for the ability to track the driver on their live map service.
+In this award category, the judges assessed the cost of delivery as well as the level of choice and flexibility offered to customers.
+They found Woolworths offered a superior delivery service based on cost and the ability to track the driver on their live map service.